This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Frequently Asked Questions About Pet Obesity

-How Can I Tell If My Pet Is Overweight?
+How Can I Tell if My Pet Is Overweight?

 This is a tricky question.
 For one thing, despite the devastating consequences that obesity can have on our pets, there isn’t a formal recognition of obesity as a disease in the veterinary world.
 That means two experts can disagree on whether an animal is overweight without either of them being objectively wrong.

-Also, many vets are actually afraid to tell owners that their pets are overweight.
+Also, many vets are afraid to tell owners that their pets are overweight.
 This can be due to fear of an angry reprisal, as an animal’s weight can be a touchy subject with their owner, or it can be due to fear of losing the owner as a client.

 Still, the best way to determine if your pet needs to lose weight is to ask your vet.
 If you’d like to get a better idea on your own, eyeball their body shape.
 They should have a clearly defined waist, and their ribs should be easy to feel without being clearly visible.